ShieldOrder/process-layer-doctrine/applications/zcg/02-End-to-End-Decision-Flow.md

 The specificity of conditions varies by proposal and committee judgment.

----

 ## 2.5 Disbursement Mechanics

 Once approved, grant funds are disbursed according to the agreed structure.

 Observed characteristics:
-- Disbursement may be lump-sum or milestone-based
+- Disbursement may be lump sum or milestone based
 - Timing is influenced by operational and custodial processes
 - ZCG interfaces with custodial entities for fund movement

 Committee involvement at this stage is bounded by role and charter.

----

 ## 2.6 Ongoing Monitoring and Reporting